Bone health concerns

 Patent-pending supplement platform

-Repletex is the first patent-pending dietary supplement formulated specifically for long-term proton pump inhibitor users.
-A two-capsule daily routine with bioavailable nutrients, gastric support, and microbiome restoration, backed by FDA communications and peer-reviewed research.
+Repletex is a patent-pending dietary supplement platform.
+The lead product, Repletex PPI Recovery Support, is in development for long-term proton pump inhibitor users.
+A two-capsule daily routine of bioavailable nutrients, gastric support, and microbiome restoration, backed by FDA communications and peer-reviewed research.

 For PPI users